Skip to content

 12. Climate risks assessment available?

-The company has a basic climate risk assessment.
+The company only has a basic climate risk assessment.

 • Landbank, maps and traceability Landbank, maps and traceability